edgecase/bird-wave/doc/responsive-design-with-js.md

 The above code snippet was taken from an app that needs to display an SVG county map of the United States using D3 (look [here](http://neo.com/2014/04/21/choropleths-and-d3js) for more on that).
-On devices such as tablets or phones, the county map, with over 3000 SVG elements, rendered and updated painfully slowly.
+The county map contains over 3000 SVG elements, so it rendered and updated painfully slowly on devices such as tablets or phones.
 We used CSS to scale the SVG to fit the screen better, but we had to find a quicker, more efficient way to display the map details.

 Having a handle on the `screen-size` variable allowed us to do that.
 Instead of rendering the county map, we now render a state map for smaller screens.
 This